Nehakatara16/Weather-Forecasting-app/README.md

 # Weather Forecasting App

-#SEE IT IN MASTER

-A simple and interactive Spring Boot web application that lets users search for current weather conditions by city name and view a history of recent searches.
-This project demonstrates REST API integration, MVC architecture, and dynamic pages using Thymeleaf.
+A simple and responsive weather forecasting application built with JavaScript/HTML/CSS (or your actual tech stack).
+This project fetches real-time weather data from a public API and displays current weather and forecasts for any city.

+##  Features

+✔ Search weather by city name
+✔ Displays current weather (temperature, humidity, wind speed)
+✔ 5-day forecast cards
+✔ User-friendly UI with weather icons
+✔ Mobile responsive design

+##  How It Works

+1. User enters a city.
+2. App sends request to the weather API.
+3. API returns weather data.
+4. JavaScript processes the data.
+5. UI updates with weather details.